-The Xbox Series X is the successor to the Xbox One and is the official launch name of what we’ve been calling “Xbox 2” and “Xbox Project Scarlett”.
+For the uninitiated, the Xbox Series X is the successor to the Xbox One and is the official launch name of what we had previously been calling “Xbox 2” and “Xbox Project Scarlett”.

 Project managed at Microsoft by Head of Xbox Phil Spencer, the Xbox brand has expanded considerably over the years and now consists of something far more than a games machine under your television.